-The Auxiliary Function microcontroller (Microchip PIC24FJ128) provides the Nexys 4 with USB HID host capability.
+The Auxiliary Function microcontroller (Microchip PIC24FJ128) provides the Nexys A7 with USB Embedded HID host capability.
 After power-up, the microcontroller is in configuration mode, either downloading a bitstream to the FPGA, or waiting to be programmed from other sources.
 Once the FPGA is programmed, the microcontroller switches to application mode, which is USB HID Host in this case.
-Firmware in the microcontroller can drive a mouse or a keyboard attached to the type A USB connector at J5 labeled "USB Host."
+Firmware in the microcontroller can drive a mouse or a keyboard attached to the type A USB connector at J5 labeled "USB Host".
 Hub support is not currently available, so only a single mouse or a single keyboard can be used.
+Only keyboards and mice supporting the Boot HID interface are supported.
 The PIC24 drives several signals into the FPGA - two are used to implement a standard PS/2 interface for communication with a mouse or keyboard, and the others are connected to the FPGA's two-wire serial programming port, so the FPGA can be programmed from a file stored on a USB pen drive or microSD card.

-Figure 7.
-Nexys 4 PIC24 Connections
+Figure 7.1 Nexys A7 PIC24 Connections